 - Think things through before making a decision to act

-To help your teenager in the development of these skills the following strategies may assist:
+To help your teenager with ASD in the development of these skills the following strategies may assist:

 - Sit with your teenager and use TV shows to observe body language and nonverbal cues and explain to your teenager what these mean